This is especially true for parents of a special needs child.

 - Even if an agreement between spouses is reached on how child support will be paid, a Court must still order that child support is paid to a special needs trust.
 There are very particular rules governing how this must be done.

-- Collaborative divorces are popular alternative to a contemptuous divorce, but court orders are still essential tools insuring a child with a disability will be able to maximize use of a Special Needs Trust.
+- Collaborative divorces are popular alternative to a contemptuous divorce, but court orders are still essential tools insuring a child with a disability will be able to maximize use of a special needs trust.

 - Special needs trusts have mandated establishment and funding criteria when used to hold child support payments.
 A divorce attorney is not likely familiar with these requirements.

 - There are social security benefits that are available to disabled children.
 Depending on parents’ income, some children who are disabled may receive benefits under the age of 18.
-If a disabled child has not yet received benefits when younger, Supplemental Security Income (SS) will begin at age 18.
+If a disabled child has not yet received benefits when younger, Supplemental Security Income (SSI) will begin at age 18.

 - When child support is properly court-ordered to be paid to the trustee of a special needs trust, instead of directly to a disabled child, SSI and Medicaid benefits remain intact.